 Taking care of a pet is a wonderful, rewarding responsibility that can change your life for the better.
 Adopt a dog, and you gain a friend for life!
 Are you thinking about welcoming a dog into your home?
-From what to know before adopting a dog to overall tips on how to take care of a dog, consider the following:
+Here are some tips about what to know before adopting a dog and how to take care of a new dog:

 Every home is different, but every home with pets needs its own set of rules to avoid problems.
 Think about what you’ll do when you leave your pet at home — put it in its crate?
 Leave it unsupervised with free rein of the house?
 Is your dog allowed on the furniture?
 What will you do when rules are broken?
 Make sure everyone in your home is on the same page about these rules.
 Then, keep enforcing your rules to give your pet a strong sense of security in your home.

 Whether you’ve been toying with the idea of pet adoption for years or you’re just now considering what it would mean to add a dog to your home, you’re in for an exciting adventure!
 Plan for a smooth and successful adoption by thinking through the adopting a dog tips listed above.
 To learn more about the fast-drying benefits of The Absorber, contact Dog Lover’s Towel today.